PATRICIA MOSS-VREELAND

 BIO

-In collaboration with her husband, sculptor Robert Moss-Vreeland, she designed the Memorial Room for Holocaust Museum Houston, selected through a national competition.
-This permanent installation received four international awards and marked a pivotal moment in her exploration of collective memory.
-She later received the Art-in-Science XIV Millennial Commission for Memory–Connections Matter, a traveling project that became the centerpiece of the Fields of Mind Symposium, where she and her neuroscience advisor, Dr. Barbara Malamut, served as keynote speakers.
-Her work has been featured in Science Inspires Art: The Brain at the New York Hall of Science and in Interalia Magazine’s “Memory Networks” issue.
-Recent solo exhibitions include A Parallel Universe (Trinity College); Revelations and Transformation: Layers of Memory (Penn Memory Center); and In Search of Meaning: Memory Becomes Us, which traveled to Maryland Hall for the Arts, the Sordoni Art Gallery, Wilkes University, and the Phillips Museum of Art, accompanied by a published collection of poetry.
+In collaboration with her husband, sculptor Robert Moss-Vreeland, she designed the Memorial Room for Holocaust Museum Houston, selected through a national competition and awarded four international honors.
+This permanent installation marked a pivotal moment in her exploration of collective memory.
+She later received the Art-in-Science XIV Millennial Commission for Memory–Connections Matter, at EKG, Philadelphia, and became a traveling project that anchored the Fields of Mind Symposium, University of MN, where she and her neuroscience advisor, Dr. Barbara Malamut, served as keynote speakers.
+Her work has been featured in Science Inspires Art: The Brain at the New York Hall of Science and in Interalia magazine’s “Memory Networks” issue.

-Her most recent solo exhibition, The Spaces Between Us, was presented at PII Gallery, Philadelphia, that bring together recent figurative paintings and select still-life works as counterpoint.
-Moss-Vreeland is the author and designer of A Place for Memory: Where Art and Science Meet, a TEDx speaker, and was featured on PBS’s Movers & Makers.
-Central to her practice is a commitment to creating new forms of knowledge through art—extending her work into collaborations, public programs, and workshops that invite deeper reflection on memory, meaning, and our shared human experience.
+Recent solo exhibitions include A Parallel Universe (Trinity College); Revelations and Transformation: Layers of Memory (Penn Memory Center); In Search of Meaning: Memory Becomes Us, which traveled nationally and was accompanied by a published poetry collection; and The Spaces Between Us at PII Gallery, Philadelphia.
+Moss-Vreeland is the author and designer of the book, A Place for Memory: Where Art and Science Meet, a TEDx speaker, and a featured artist on PBS’s, Movers & Makers.
+Central to her practice is a commitment to generating new forms of knowledge through art, inviting collaborations, public programs, that invite deeper reflection on memory, meaning, and our shared human experience.

 © Copyright / 2026, Patricia Moss-Vreeland / All Rights Reserved

-• Home
+• HOME

 • Work

-• Recent Paintings
+• Paintings 2024- 2025

-• In Search of Meaning: Memory Becomes Us
+• Traveling Solo Exhibition, In Search of Meaning: Memory Becomes Us,2019-2023

-• Drawings and Paintings
+• Drawings 2019 -present

 • WeWomen